 What we do

-The African School on Internet Governance (AfriSIG) is an annual five-day residential course, run in a partnership between the Association for Progressive Communications and the NEPAD Planning and Coordinating Agency.
+The African School on Internet Governance (AfriSIG) is an annual five-day residential course, run by the Association for Progressive Communications.

 Our goal is to develop a pipeline of leading Africans from diverse sectors, backgrounds and ages with the skills to participate in local and international internet governance structures, and shape the future of the internet landscape for Africa's development.